 Patrick J. Deneen is Professor of Political Science and holds the David A. Potenziani Memorial Chair of Constitutional Studies at the University of Notre Dame.
 Prior to joining the faculty of Notre Dame in 2012, he taught at Princeton University (1997-2005) and Georgetown University (2005-2012), where he held the Markos and Eleni Tsakapoulos-Kounalakis Chair in Hellenic Studies.
 From 2005-2007 he served as principle Speechwriter and Special Assistant to the Director of the U.S. Information Agency, Joseph Duffey.

-Deneen's intellectual interests and publications are ranging, including ancient political thought, American political thought, religion and politics and literature and politics.
+Deneen's intellectual interests and publications are ranging, including ancient political thought, American political thought, liberalism, conservatism, religion and politics and literature and politics.
 He has written four books and edited three others.
-His books include The Odyssey of Political Theory, Democratic Faith, Conserving America?, and most recently, Why Liberalism Failed, which appeared in January, 2018 with Yale University Press.
+His books include The Odyssey of Political Theory, Democratic Faith, Conserving America?, and most recently, Why Liberalism Failed, which appeared in January, 2018 with Yale University Press (paperback 2019).
+Why Liberalism Failed has now been translated into twenty languages, including German, French, Italian, Spanish, Portuguese, Arabic, Japanese, and Korean.

 He teaches across his areas of interest, and offers regular courses with titles such as "Political Theory," "Constitutionalism, Law and Politics," "Liberalism and Conservatism," "The End of Education," "The American Regime," and "Tocqueville's Democracy in America."

-In addition to academic work, he frequently writes for journals of opinion, including First Things, The American Conservative, The Weekly Standard, The Chronicle of Higher Education, and Commonweal.
+In addition to academic work, he frequently writes for journals of opinion, including First Things, The American Conservative and the Chronicle of Higher Education.
 He is a regular contributor to a variety of online journals and blogs, which has gained him an extensive readership beyond academic audiences.
 He receives frequent invitations to lecture in both academic and non-academic settings, particularly to address undergraduate and general interest audiences.
-He has lectured at many academic institutions, including Harvard University, University of Pennsylvania, Valpariaso University, Georgetown University, University of Virginia, Yale University, Princeton University, Eckerd College, Villanova University, Hope College, University of Chicago, Hillsdale College, Augustana College, Mercer University, Berry College, Colby College, University of Notre Dame, as well as at universities in England, France, Germany, Poland, Hungary, Ukraine, Italy, Australia and Ireland.
+He has lectured at many academic institutions, including Harvard University, University of Pennsylvania, Valpariaso University, Georgetown University, University of Virginia, Yale University, Princeton University, Eckerd College, Villanova University, Hope College, University of Chicago, Hillsdale College, Augustana College, Mercer University, Berry College, Colby College, Gonzaga University, as well as at universities in England, France, Germany, Poland, Hungary, Ukraine, Italy, Australia and Ireland.

 Deneen received a B.A. in English literature from Rutgers University, where he graduated summa cum laude with Honors and was the student commencement speaker in 1986.
 He received his Ph.D. in political science from Rutgers University in 1995.
 He wrote his dissertation - The Odyssey of Political Theory - under the direction of the late Wilson Carey McWilliams.
 His dissertation received the American Political Science Association's Leo Strauss Award for Best Dissertation in Political Theory in 1995.
 He has also studied at Trinity College in Dublin, Ireland and at the Committee on Social Thought at the University of Chicago.